urban-sustainability-lab-zurich/stance-llm/README.md

 stance-llm is built on top of [guidance](https://github.com/guidance-ai/guidance), making it possible to use a variety of LLMs through the [guidance.models.Model](https://guidance.readthedocs.io/en/stable/generated/guidance.models.Model.html#guidance-models-model) class, which can be either externally hosted (eg. OpenAI) or running locally.

 > ⚠️ Prompt chain compatibility: Models accessed through an API (eg. OpenAI, Gemini...) will reject the following prompt chains due to not allowing for constrained grammar.
-If you want to test all prompt chains, use an LLM running locally (eg. through guidance.models.Transformers), which does **not** use constrained grammar:
+If you want to test all prompt chains, use an LLM running locally (eg. through guidance.models.Transformers), which does **not** use constrained grammar.
+See table below.

 | prompt chain | constrained grammar    | second llm option     |
 |--------------|------------------------|-----------------------|